-With phrases on the H&M’s website like corporate responsibility and text carefully crafted promising to donate clothes to charity, I wonder if these acts (they’ve happened before) of destroying unworn clothes rather than giving them away are indications of a blatant disregard for the well-being of others and a general decay in the moral fabric of our society.
+With phrases on the H&M’s website like corporate responsibility and statements promising to donate clothes to charity, I wonder if these acts (they’ve happened before) of destroying unworn clothes rather than giving them away are indications of a disregard for the well-being of others and a general decline in our collective moral conscience.

-- Have we fallen so far down the hole of greed that we’ve forgotten or ignored the cries of our fellow men and women in need?
+- Why have we forgotten or ignored the cries of our fellow men and women in need?

-- What ever happened to our sense of decency and compassion?
+- Where is our sense of decency and compassion?